Building REST services with Spring

 < HTTP/1.1 204

-Making changes to the fields in the Employee class will require coordination with your database team, so that they can properly migrate existing content into the new columns.
+Making changes to the fields in the Employee class requires coordination with your database team, so that they can properly migrate existing content into the new columns.

-You are now ready for an upgrade that will NOT disturb existing clients while newer clients can take advantage of the enhancements!
+You are now ready for an upgrade that does not disturb existing clients while newer clients can take advantage of the enhancements.

 By the way, are you worried about sending too much information over the wire?
 In some systems where every byte counts, evolution of APIs may need to take a backseat.
-But don’t pursue such premature optimization until you measure.
+However, you should not pursue such premature optimization until you measure the impact of your changes.

-So far, you’ve built an evolvable API with bare bones links.
+So far, you have built an evolvable API with bare bones links.
 To grow your API and better serve your clients, you need to embrace the concept of Hypermedia as the Engine of Application State.

 What does that mean?
-In this section, you’ll explore it in detail.
+This section explores it in detail.

 Business logic inevitably builds up rules that involve processes.
 The risk of such systems is we often carry such server-side logic into clients and build up strong coupling.
 REST is about breaking down such connections and minimizing such coupling.